• Home

 Affiliate disclosure: This page contains affiliate links.
 If you purchase through them, the owners of this website may earn a commission at no extra cost to you.

-This introduction tries to keep it simple: it explains in simple terms what AI is, what it can do, and why Custom AI tools—like CustomGPT.ai can be a better fit than general chatbots when you want answers based on your own company information.
+This introduction aims to simplify things: it explains in straightforward terms what artificial intelligence is, what it can accomplish, and why Custom AI tools—like CustomGPT.ai—can be a more suitable choice than general chatbots when you seek answers grounded in your own company information.

 Want to immediately customize your agents?
 Try https://customgpt.ai/?fpr=stephen95